 Silent Spring's legacy may have been good for the birds, but not so much for human populations in the third world.
 DDT is one of the most effective pesticides ever discovered for fighting malaria.
 Although DDT remains legal for insecticide use in most areas where malaria is a major killer, the money for fighting the mosquitos often comes from donors in wealthy countries like the United States.
 Such wealthy donors have often had little personal exposure to the issues, and can sometimes have a skewed perspective when it comes to bald eagle eggshells in the United States versus the deaths of children in Mozambique.
 Writing in the Nature Medicine journal, malaria advocate Prof. Amir Attaran criticized American environmental groups for opposing the public health exceptions of DDT bans:

 As a result of these pressures, many donations now coming from wealthy nations are now contingent upon DDT not being used, which leaves the poor nations with fewer options, often too expensive and less effective, and children die.
-Up to three million people die of malaria each year, most of them in Africa.
+Between six and seven hundred thousand people die of malaria each year, 95% of them in Africa.
 DDT, while it does have environmental and health concerns like all pesticides, is not known to have ever killed anyone.
 If we shelve our most effective tools hoping that something perfect will come along that has no potential downside, we'll wait forever, and thousands will continue dying every day.
 These are the cases where wealthy environmental groups appear to do their best to justify their elitist stereotype, at the expense of brown people.
-[Additional info: The World Health Organization's ban on DDT does include limited exemptions for malaria control in many regions, but money for its use still often depends on qualified foreign aid.
-In Africa, the exemption allows indoor use only, like wearing armor on half your body - BD]

 Rachel Carson absolutely acknowledged DDT's importance to fighting malaria, but was quick to point out another downside: acquired resistance.
 After six or seven years, mosquito populations develop resistance to DDT.
 However, this is the case with all pesticides, it is not a reason to avoid DDT per se.
 Moreover, we've since learned that it is still effective against resistant mosquitos, only a little less so.
 Susceptibility in resistant strains goes down to 63%, as opposed to 87% in non-resistant strains.